 The Echelon Row is the most traditional of the machines on this list.

-It’s built with an electronically-controlled flywheel design that is less eye-catching than its rivals’ patented drag mechanisms and, other than for the rotating 22” HD screen (not touch), it looks pretty much like your standard rower.
+It’s built with an electronically-controlled flywheel design that is less eye-catching than its rivals’ patented drag mechanisms.
+Other than for the rotating 22” HD screen (not touch), it looks pretty much like your standard rower.

 But it packs a punch all the same due to a handful of smart design components that elevate it for performance.